nsankareswari-70/CoffeeShop-Dashboard/README.md

 Data driven Insights
 From the above Hour of Day chart for Lower Manhattan location after 6pm - Number of transactions is very low.So maybe we are losing money by keeping store open past 6 o'clock and improve our margin by changing the operating hours.
+Barista Espresso seems to be the popular product in this area.